 I have been running PennyPinchinMom.com for more than eight years.
 It has been an easy site to run because I know the topic well – saving money and living a frugal life.
 It just all came naturally to me because I lived it.
 Even now, when I write an article, I fear that it will not be good enough.
 I worry that it won’t tell anyone anything that is new or they don’t already know.
 It will come across that I don’t know the topic.

 Knowing your topic has nothing to do with this feeling.
 It just that fear that you are not good enough.
 Your information is not as good helpful as someone else’s.

 Can you overcome it?

 As much as I wish it were possible, there is no simple way to overcome this feeling.
-It takes a lot of hard work and allowing yourself to know you are good at what you do.
-That the information you share on your blog is going to help someone – whether free or a paid option.
+It takes a lot of hard work and allowing yourself to know you are good at what you do and that the information you share on your blog will help someone – whether free or a paid option.

 Here are some ways that you can try to overcome your imposter syndrome feelings.

 Allow yourself to know that you play a role in your success.
 The truth is that you would not be successful if it weren’t for you.
 After all, you put together the thoughts and ideas in writing.
 You created the course.
 You did that – no one else.
 Just saying “yes” to your ideas was the first step on the road to success.